c0ded00d1e12/ecen224/recitation/gdb-walkthrough.md

 ```
 x/16xb add
 ```
 This tells the debugger to eXamine 16 bytes in hexadecimal format starting at the beginning of the function `add`.
-To detauks on the options for formatting (hex, decimal, etc.) word size (byte, half word, word, etc.), amount to print and address type `help x`.
+For detail on the options for formatting (hex, decimal, etc.) word size (byte, half word, word, etc.), amount to print and address type `help x`.

 Try different display modes.
 Place breakpoints in different places.
 Change values in registers and in variables.
 See if you can get the program to crash.